RIFTIO/tosca-parser/README.rst

 developed to parse TOSCA Simple Profile in YAML.
 It reads the TOSCA templates and creates an in-memory graph of TOSCA nodes and their relationship.

+> *NOTE:* This is a forked version of tosca-parser with a specific fix till it is upstreamed to the OpenStack repo

 Architecture
 ------------